 - 1 tablespoon Worcestershire sauce

 - Stir together all the ingredients in a large bowl.
-You will have more than enough flour then you need for this recipe.
-Set about 1 cup of flour aside and use for the Onion Gravy and save the remaining flour for another time.
+Set aside 5 tablespoons of flour to use for the Onion Gravy.

 CHICKEN FRIED STEAK

 - Preheat an oven to 200 degrees.
 Pour enough oil in a cast iron skillet to come up about 1 inch and heat oil to 370 degrees.
-While the oil is heating, put the flour in a pie dish or shallow bowl.
+While the oil is heating, put 2 cups Seasoned Flour in a pie dish or shallow bowl.
 In a separate pie dish or shallow bowl, whisk together the buttermilk and egg.
-Dredge each steak in the flour, shaking off the excess; dip it into the buttermilk mixture, allowing excess to drip off and then dredge again in the flour, evenly coating the batter so it is dry on the outside.
+Dip each steak in the flour, shaking off the excess.
+Next, dip it into the buttermilk mixture, letting excess drip off and then dip again in the flour, evenly coating the batter so it is dry on the outside.

-- Slide 2 or 3 steaks into the hot oil, but be sure not to crowd them.
+- Slide 2 or 3 steaks into the hot oil, but be sure not to overcrowd the pan.
 The temperature will fall as soon as the steaks are added to the oil so adjust your heat accordingly.
 As the steaks cook try to keep the temperature around 350 degrees.
 If the oil gets too hot the steaks will burn before they are cooked, if the oil is not hot enough the batter will be soggy.
-Cook the steaks for 3 to 5 minutes, until the batter is crisp and brown and meat is cooked.
+You may have to wait for the oil to come back to temperature before adding the next batch.
+Cook the steaks for 3 to 5 minutes, until the batter is crisp and brown and meat is cooked, flipping once while cooking.
 Using a wire skimmer, transfer the steaks to paper towels to drain and keep warm in a preheated oven until all the batches are done.

 - Meanwhile, in a heavy saucepan, melt butter over medium heat.
-Add the onion, cover and cook for about 15 minutes or until the onion is soft.
-Remove the lid and continue to cook the onion for about 15 minutes more, until most of the liquid has evaporated and the onion has caramelized.
+Add the onion.
+Cover and cook for about 15 minutes or until the onion is soft.
+Remove the lid and continue to cook until the onion has caramelized, about 15 minutes, and most of the liquid has evaporated.

 - Whisk the flour into the onion and continue to cook, whisking constantly, for about 3 minutes until the mixture is smooth and light brown in color.
-Slowly add the milk while whisking constantly, then continue to whisk until free of lumps.
-Add the salt and Worcestershire sauce and simmer, stirring often for about 10 minutes, until the gravy has thickened and reduced.
+Slowly add the milk while still whisking constantly.
+Continue to whisk until free of lumps.
+Add the salt and Worcestershire sauce and simmer, stirring often for about 10 minutes, until the gravy has thickened.
 Serve the steaks with gravy and enjoy.